Brunei reports 17 new COVID-19 cases with three active clusters - The Scoop

 To date, more than 1,000 close contacts have been identified among the three clusters, and were issued with a quarantine order since Saturday.

-Worrying increase in number of cases
+Worrying increase in case numbers

 The minister said the growing caseload is worrying because patients are filling up the National Isolation Centre (NIC) in Tutong in a short time.